Bayesian Inverse Transition Learning: Learning Dynamics From Near-Optimal Trajectories: RESULTS

-\textbf{ITL consistently outperforms baseline methods across all metrics and coverage settings.} Table \ref{tab:combined_results_40}, Table \ref{tab:method_comparison_hypo_5} and Figure \ref{fig:combined_plots} show that ITL and BITL outperform other baselines across different metrics and coverage levels, in both synthetic environments and the real-life healthcare environment.
-In Randomworlds, BITL and ITL significantly surpass MCE, which outperforms MLE and PS.
-In Gridworld, ITL slightly outperforms MCE on average but exhibits significantly better worst-case performance.
-This highlights the importance of inferring dynamics that satisfy hard constraints and the potential of MCE to get stuck in bad local optima due to gradient-based optimization.
-ITL also takes significantly less time to train.
-BITL outperforms all methods, showing that modeling uncertainty over dynamics while leveraging expert demonstrations can help outperform point estimate methods.
-In the standard task setting, as Theorem \ref{theorem1} guarantees, ITL and BITL are the only methods converging to optimal as coverage increases (left column of Figure \ref{fig:combined_plots}).
-They achieve higher values without violating constraints, attributed to enforcing hard constraints in our work versus soft constraints in MCE.
+\textbf{ITL consistently outperforms baseline methods across all metrics and coverage settings.} Table~\ref{tab:main_synthetic} (synthetic environments), Table~\ref{tab:method_comparison_hypo_5} (ICU dataset), and Figure~\ref{fig:combined_plots} show that ITL and BITL outperform baselines across metrics and coverage levels in both synthetic and real healthcare settings.
+Additional results for other $\epsilon$ values are provided in the appendix (Tables~\ref{tab:combined_results_20}, \ref{tab:combined_results_0}, Figures~\ref{fig:combined_plots_20}, \ref{fig:combined_plots_0}).
+In Randomworlds, BITL and ITL clearly surpass MCE, which itself outperforms MLE and PS.
+In Gridworld, ITL slightly outperforms MCE on average but achieves substantially better worst-case performance, underscoring the value of enforcing hard constraints and the risk of MCE getting stuck in poor local optima due to gradient-based optimization.
+In the ICU hypotension management task, ITL and BITL significantly outperform all baselines (Table~\ref{tab:method_comparison_hypo_5}), demonstrating the robust applicability of our approach to high-stakes, data-limited clinical settings.
+ITL also trains substantially faster.
+In the standard task, ITL and BITL are the only methods that converge to optimal performance as coverage increases (Figure~\ref{fig:combined_plots}, left column), achieving higher values without constraint violations—thanks to our hard-constraint design versus MCE’s soft constraints.

-\textbf{ITL enables reliable, fast, and data-efficient dynamics estimation}.
-In Gridworld, MCE required significantly more training time than ITL (137 seconds vs. 1 second) and showed poorer CVaR values, highlighting the challenges of gradient optimization in non-convex settings.
-ITL's efficiency is also evident in Randomworld, with training times of 0.70 seconds compared to MCE's 35 seconds (See Table \ref{tab:combined_results_40}).
-Our methods consistently converge to optimal performance as coverage increases, demonstrating consitency with expert demonstrations.
-MCE's tendency to get trapped in local optima underscores the efficiency and reliability of ITL and BITL in complex environments.
+\textbf{ITL enables reliable, fast, and data-efficient dynamics estimation.} In Gridworld, MCE required far more training time than ITL (137s vs.~1s) and produced poorer CVaR values, reflecting the difficulties of gradient optimization in non-convex settings.
+ITL’s efficiency also holds in Randomworld, with training times of 0.7s versus 35s for MCE (Table~\ref{tab:combined_results_40}).
+Our methods consistently converge to optimal performance as coverage increases, aligning with expert demonstrations.
+MCE’s tendency to get stuck in local optima further underscores the efficiency and reliability of ITL and BITL in complex environments.